Tycro-Games/tycro-games.github.io/_posts/2026-06-06-A-quick-2D-SDF-Renderer-with-Tiled-Rendering.md

 Now, each shape is called for each pixel with the right data.
 It is important to note that the alpha of each shape is stored in the GPU registers.
 This is a win over transparency in other UI approaches.
 For instance, one could draw UI elements with quads, but transparency would require a framebuffer.

-<video controls src="/assets/media/alloy/sdf_shapes_buff.mp4" title="UI shapes from a storage buffer"></video>
+<video controls autoplay muted loop playsinline src="/assets/media/alloy/sdf_shapes_buff.mp4" title="UI shapes from a storage buffer"></video>

 ## Tiled Rendering

 Tiled rendering is very common in optimization relating to rendering lighting.
 I am not much of a lighting enthusiast, since I love more of the simple stylized graphics rather than awfully realistic ones.
-Outside this project there was no way I would have read this article on how that works. [^tiled]
+Outside this project there was no way I would have read this article on how that works.[^tiled]

 The main idea is that the screen can be split into tiles.
 Instead of checking each pixel against each SDF, a pixel will always be part of a tile, each tile can hold the count and indices to the shapes it holds.
 To do that a compute step needs to be added.
 Again, the most basic way to do this would be to preallocate some memory for each tile.
 One buffer will hold the count of shapes for each tile.
 Another will hold the indices of these primitives that will be associated in the fragment shader.
 In the compute it is ran for each shape that will be rendered.
 There is a better way to do this that I will mention by the end.